-Add this Whole Orange and Thyme Vinaigrette to your homemade salad dressing repertoire and you will have a fun, zesty dressing on hand to drizzle on your favorite salad, chicken or fish.
+Add this Whole Orange and Thyme Vinaigrette to your homemade salad dressing repertoire and you will have a fun, zesty dressing on hand to drizzle on your favorite salad, chicken, or fish.
 Add a little sunshine to your day!

 How Easy Is It to Make Whole Orange and Thyme Vinaigrette?

 It comes together in no time at all and lasts for about a week in an airtight container in the fridge.
-Just be sure to give to a good ol’ shake before drizzling on your meal of choice to get those flavors combined with the grapeseed oil.
+Just be sure to give it a good ol' shake before drizzling on your meal of choice to get those flavors combined with the grapeseed oil.

 We love hearing from you, so if you give the whole orange and thyme vinaigrette a try, be sure to pop back and leave a comment letting us know what salad you drizzled it over!
 Happy eating.